John Ballesty

-John Patrick Ballesty (born 20 May 1945) in Strathfield, New South Wales is an Australian former national representative rugby union player who also played first-grade rugby league with the Eastern Suburbs club.
+John Patrick Ballesty (born 20 May 1945) is an Australian former national representative rugby union player who also played first-grade rugby league with the Eastern Suburbs club.

 Rugby union

 Ballesty was schooled at St.Patrick's College Strathfield, at the time they played rugby league not rugby union.
 He left school and initially played rugby union for Sydney Teachers College (STC).
 On mass a group of STC players joined Eastwood rugby culminating in a grand final loss in 1966 against a strong Randwick team brimming with Wallabies including Ken Catchpole.

 Ballesty was Eastwood's first Wallaby test player and the third Australian national representative to come from the Eastwood Rugby Club when he debuted against the All Blacks in Sydney in June 1968.
 Ballesty had replaced Wallaby great Phil Hawthorne who had switched to rugby league and the St. George Dragons.
 That test All Black great Coin Meads tore the hamstring of Wallaby great Ken Catchpole.
 The injury so severe it prematurely retired Catchpole from the game and he never played again.
 That same year he kicked the match winning field goal in a Test match against the France.
-He played in 9 tests between 1968 and 1969 for the Wallabies at fly-half before switching codes.
+He played in 9 tests between 1968 and 1969 for the Wallabies at fly-half before switching codes again back to rugby league.
 He captained Australia in three minor matches in 1969.

 Ballesty returned to the Eastwood Rugby Union Club in 1980 where he held the role of Secretary-Manager and coach for two years.
 In that time he lifted Eastwood into First Division with the help of young future Wallabies Brett Papworth, Ian Williams and Steve Tuynman.
 Papworth later mirrored Ballesty's career leaving Eastwood to join the Roosters.